-From November 1997 until March 2010, held various positions in both pharmaceutical and medical devices, most recently as a Vice President of health economics and reimbursement.
+• From November 1997 until March 2010, held various positions in both pharmaceutical and medical devices, most recently as a Vice President of health economics and reimbursement for Ethicon, Inc.

 Orthopedic Surgeons, plc

 Served as an outcomes researcher from January 1995 until November 1997.